yessicavrm/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

     **d.** In the **Experiments** section, you can view completed experiments.
 Experiments can be revised or deleted.</br>
     **e.** In the **Diagnostics** section, you can diagnose a model and view model performance for multiple scorers based on the existing model and dataset.</br>
     **f.** In the **MLI (Machine Learning Interpretability)** section, you can interpret a model and view a list of already interpreted models.</br>
     **g.** In the **Recipes** section, you have the option to add your own custom recipe or add  official recipes from H2O.ai’s github repository.
+Custom recipes are Python code snippets that can be provided for transformers, models and scorers.
 You can add a custom recipe from your computer, a url, a bitbucket, or with an editor. </br>
    **h.** The **Deployments** section allows you to access the MOJO and Python scoring pipelines for you to test or integrate into a final product.
 You can also deploy locally or in the cloud.</br>
     **i.** The **Resources** dropdown menu provides you with the following options to view or download:
     - System Info